MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got correct
 - [X] Challenge solved.

+### Self Balancing Tree
+This is a tree data structure challenge from hackerrank.
+The goal was to implement the insertion function for an AVL Tree thus the insertion needed to maintain the balance of the tree.
+I solved this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/self-balancing-tree/problem).
+As of August 31<sup>st</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got wrong on 2 Testcases
+- [X] Find a second working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>

 ## Search